-Leonardo Riera - Chairman of the Board
+Leonardo Riera -Independent Director

 Mr. Riera was appointed to our board of directors in April 2023.
 Mr. Riera has over 35 years of experience in investment banking and fund management, including serving as Executive Director, Country Head for Bankers Trust in Caracas, Venezuela for over 10 years and Head of Mergers and Acquisitions for Citicorp Investment Bank in Caracas, Venezuela.
 Mr. Riera has served as President of LiNiCo Corporation, a subsidiary of Comstock Mining Inc. (NYSE: LODE), a renewable energy and products company, since April 2022.
 Mr. Riera has served as a member of the board of directors and as Chief Strategy Officer of Vaya Space, a privately held space and defense company based in Florida since March 2023.
 He has also served as a member of the board of directors and chair of the audit committee of FenixOro Gold Corp.
 (FENX.CN), a Canadian company focused on acquiring and exploring gold projects, since January 2021.
-Mr. Riera served as a member of the board of directors and as a member of the board of directors and as a member of the audit committee, nominating and corporate governance committee and compensation committee of Medicine Man Technolgies, Inc. (OTCQX: SHWZ), a vertically integrated regional cannabis company based in Colorado, from June 2019 through January 2021.
-He also was Co-founder, Chief Executive Officer and Chairman of the Board of EnviroPower Renewable, Inc. a renewable energy company from 2012 through 2018.
-Mr. Riera is the owner of and has served as CEO of Latin American Advisors Inc. since 1988 through 1986.
+Mr. Riera served as a member of the board of directors and as a member of the audit committee, nominating and corporate governance committee and compensation committee of Medicine Man Technolgies, Inc. (OTCQX: SHWZ), a vertically integrated regional cannabis company based in Colorado, from June 2019 through January 2021.
+He also was Co-founder, Chief Executive Officer and Chairman of the Board of Directors of EnviroPower Renewable, Inc. a renewable energy company from 2012 through 2018.
+Mr. Riera is the owner of and has served as CEO of Latin American Advisors Inc. since 1988 through which he provides mergers and acquisitions, investment advisory, private equity and strategic planning services.
+He was a consultant with McKinsey & Co. from 1984 through 1986.
 Mr. Riera served as President of the International Banking Association of Venezuela for three terms.
 He was also Head of Asset Structuring and Credit for a \$2 Billion emerging market debt fund based in Florida, where he was responsible for investments in Russia, Ukraine, Kazakhstan, Mexico, China, Nigeria, Singapore, Angola, and Brazil.
-Mr. Riera holds a degree in Economics from Universidad Católica Andrés Bello and an MBA from the University of Pennsylvania's distinguished Wharton School of Business.
+Mr. Riera's financial and